sgjava/install-opencv/README.md

 #### WARNING
 I'm running this on a test LAN and not securing mjpg-streamer.
 In production you will want to use a user and password with mjpg-streamer.
 You will also want to put it behind a secure proxy if you are accessing it from the Internet.

-Change `whitepatch` in `install-mjpg-streamer.sh` to `True` if you get a white image.
-I had to set this to True for using MPJEG mode.
-In YUYV I set it to `False`.
-The default setting is `True`.

 * `cd ~/install-opencv/scripts`
 * `./install-mjpg-streamer.sh`
     * Runtime ~3 minutes